The Tale of Aftab: The Woodcutter's Daughter

-In an Azeri tale from Nakhchivan with the title Odunçu qızı ("The Woodcutter's Daughter"), a poor man has three daughters and gathers firewood to sell.
+In an Azeri tale from Nakhchivan with the title Odunçu qızı, or in dialectal South Azerbaijani Odunçu Ḳızı ("The Woodcutter's Daughter"), a poor man has three daughters and gathers firewood to sell.
 One day, a snake appears on a bundle and demands one of the man's daughters.
 Despite promising to fulfill the snake's request, he ignores it and takes another route for firewood the next day.
 However, the same snake meets the man and repeats his demand.
 The man returns home and explains the situation to his daughters: the elder two refuse to go with the snake, save the youngest.
 The girl is guided to the place of the snake, and a man appears to take her to a large house, the palace of the divs.
 The snake, in human form, brings the girl with him to the palace.
-The tale explains he is the son of a div (a giantess) and her been betrothed to his aunt's daughter.
+The tale explains he is the son of a div (a giantess) and has been betrothed to his aunt's daughter.
 He gives her a broom and advises her to agree to do whatever his mother asks of her, but to call on him.
-The div mother orders the girl to bring the broom with her, and orders the girl to sweep the floor for her son's wedding, in a way that no place is wet and no place is dry in equal measure - the snake man uses his powers to summon a light rain and a gust of wind to fulfill the task.
+The div mother orders the girl to bring the broom with her, and for her to sweep the floor for her son's wedding, in a way that no place is wet and no place is dry in equal measure - the snake man uses his powers to summon a light rain and a gust of wind to fulfill the task.
 The dev mother suspects her son did it, but accepts the result of the task.
 Later, she writes a letter to her dev sister with a message to eat the human girl when she arrives there, then sends the girl with the letter to the dev sister, to also ask for a tambourine.
 The snake man intercepts the girl, reads the letter, and advises her to deliver the letter and, when his aunt is distracted sharpening her teeth, she is to take the tambourine from a shelf and rush back.
 The girl does as instructed, and the dev aunt shouts at her to return.
 Finally, the dev mother arranges her son's wedding to his cousin: she pins the human girl to the wall, casts a spell to hold her in that position and places a candle between her fingers, so that the candle melts and the girl burns.
 The dev family brings the snake man's cousin and they marry.
 At night, the snake man undoes his mother's spell on the human girl, pins his cousin to the wall and makes her hold the candle, then escapes with the girl.
 The next morning, the dev family finds the couple gone and the cousin burnt to cinders, and chase after them.
 On the road, the snake man and the girl realize they are being pursued and transform into other objects to deceive them: first, into a stump (the girl) and a snake coiled around it (the man); next, into a pool (him) and a flower floating on it (the girl).
 His dev family fails to find them, and the couple make their way through the desert into a locked castle.
 The girl utters aloud "let me be dead", and enters the castle, the snake man remaining outside.
 The tale then continues as another tale type.